donaldRwilliams/hypMuVar/README.md

 Xiao, Xiao, Kenneth J Locey, and Ethan P White.
 2015.
 “A Process-Independent Explanation for the General Form of Taylor’s Law.” *The American Naturalist* 186 (2).
 University of Chicago Press Chicago, IL: E51–E60.

-[1] Interestingly, I recently came across a paper investigating the mean-variance relation in guppies (Mitchell et al. 2016).
+[1] Interestingly, I recently came across a paper investigating the mean-variance relation in guppies (D. J. Mitchell et al. 2016).
 Apparently, in that field, the MELSM has been termed the *doubly hierarchical model* (see here [dhglm](https://rdrr.io/cran/dhglm/)).